 - The characters’ references come from the personal life of the author, not from common knowledge.

-A narrative universe, or storyworld, is a group of characters and locations related to each other to create a coherent and functional unit, a recognizable unified structure capable of evolving.
+A narrative universe, or storyworld, is a collection of characters and locations linked together to form a cohesive and functional entity – a recognizable, unified structure that can evolve over time.

-In literary theory, a successful storyworld is defined by seven fundamental parts: location, Epos (the cultural background), shared values, language, relationships and hierarchies, aims and objectives, and time.
+In literary theory, a successful storyworld comprises seven fundamental parts: location, Epos (cultural background), shared values, language, relationships and hierarchies, aims and objectives, and time.

-The issue with calling his art a narrative universe is that it makes it very easy to identify Chagall’s as a storyteller, a title which he has always firmly rejected.
+However, labeling Marc Chagall’s art as a narrative universe makes it easy to categorize him as a storyteller, a title he firmly rejected.

 In the traditional sense, a storyteller is someone who recounts a story, real or imaginary, with a defined beginning and conclusion.
-However, the dreamlike quality of Chagall’s paintings set them on an alternative reality where temporal reading (a chronological account of actions and effects) is made impossible.
+However, the dreamlike quality of Chagall’s paintings creates an alternative reality where temporal reading, or a chronological account of actions and effects, is impossible.

-In my opinion, the richness and depth of his characters is the most fascinating aspect of Chagall’s art and the reason why I personally find his work so captivating.
+In my opinion, the richness and depth of Chagall’s characters are the most fascinating aspects of his art and the reason why I personally find his work so captivating.

 Introducing Chagall’s characters

 Chagall was born in Vitebsk, a small town in modern day Belarus that was home to a large community of Hasidic Jews.

-Hasidic Judaism, a spiritual revival movement originated in Western Ukraine around the 18th Century, is tightly connected with Orthodox Jews and the Yiddish culture of Eastern Europe.
-The peculiarity of this faith is the belief that communion with God can be achieved through joy and happiness; because of this tradition, musicians were fundamental elements of the village’s life, as they celebrated God with their music and dance.
+Hasidic Judaism is a spiritual revival movement that originated in Western Ukraine in the 18th century and is closely connected to Orthodox Jews and the Yiddish culture of Eastern Europe.
+One of the peculiarities of this faith is the belief that communion with God can be achieved through joy and happiness.
+As a result, musicians played a fundamental role in the life of the village, celebrating God with their music and dance.

-One of Chagall’s favorite relatives was Uncle Neuch, the cattle dealer, who played the violin at festivals and celebrations.
-Even though “he played the violin like a shoemaker,” young Chagall was mesmerized by his dancing and music.
-As he recalls, the sight of Neuch playing would give him such joy, that his head would float away from the body and follow his uncle.
+Chagall’s Uncle Neuch, a cattle dealer who played the violin at festivals and celebrations, was one of his favorite relatives.
+Despite “playing the violin like a shoemaker,” young Chagall was captivated by his uncle’s dancing and music.
+As he remembers, watching Neuch play would fill him with so much joy that his head would float away from his body and follow his uncle.

-The violin player, a reference to his childhood but also to the joyful life of the Jewish shtetl, became one of the most iconic imagery in Chagall’s repertoire.
-Some of the most famous paintings include “A Violinist” 1912-1913, “A Violinist and an Inverted World” from 1929, depict a fiddler floating above the roofs.
+The violinist, a reference to his childhood and to the joyful life of the Jewish shtetl, became one of the most iconic images in Chagall’s repertoire.
+Some of his most famous paintings, such as “A Violinist” from 1912-1913 and “A Violinist and an Inverted World” from 1929, depict a fiddler floating above the roofs.
 This image even served as inspiration for the name and stage design of the Broadway musical “Fiddler on the Roof.”

-Chagall met Bella Rosenfeld in 1910 during a brief visit home where the two fell in love immediately.
+Chagall met Bella Rosenfeld in 1910 during a brief visit home, and the two fell in love immediately.
 Even though he had moved to Paris to pursue his artistic career, they remained lovers until 1915, when Chagall decided to travel back to Vitebsk to marry her.

-Despite the war and the upcoming Russian revolution, the paintings of this period, showing the young couple floating in love over Vitebsk, are some of the most euphoric and lighthearted of his career.
+Despite the war and the upcoming Russian revolution, the paintings of this period, which show the young couple floating in love over Vitebsk, are some of the most euphoric and lighthearted of his career.